 The American Petroleum Institute documents each state’s current motor-fuel taxes (both gasoline and diesel).

 Policy Tip Sheet: Gas Taxes are not the Long-Term Solution to Funding Transportation

 In this Policy Tip Sheet, Matthew Glans examines gasoline taxes, how they have become less effective over time, and why states can no longer rely on them to fund state transportation projects.

 Nothing in this Research & Commentary is intended to influence the passage of legislation, and it does not necessarily represent the views of The Heartland Institute.
-For further information on this and other topics, visit the website, , our and , Heartland’s free online research database.
+For further information on this and other topics, visit the Budget & Tax News website, The Heartland Institute’s website, our Consumer Freedom Lounge, and PolicyBot, Heartland’s free online research database.